-While maintaining an active clinical practice, he also contributes to advancing the field of sports medicine through musculoskeletal research, and has published over 50 peer reviewed research publications and authored several text book chapters on sports medicine treatment.
-He has won several awards for his research and has presented his work at national and international conferences.
-In addition to his academic interests, he has served in many leadership roles at the regional and national level, and has lobbied on Capitol Hill in Washington, D.C. numerous times for patient rights.
+While maintaining an active clinical practice, he also contributes to advancing the field of sports medicine through musculoskeletal research, and has published over 50 peer reviewed research publications and text book chapters on sports medicine treatment.
+He has won awards for his research and has had the opportunity to present his work at national and international conferences.
+In addition to his academic interests, he has served in leadership roles at the regional and national level, and has lobbied on Capitol Hill in Washington, D.C. numerous times for patient rights.
 Dr. Burnham also serves as an orthopedic surgeon in the United States Army Reserve.

 Dr. Burnham completed his orthopedic surgery and sports medicine residency at the University of Kentucky where he trained with sports medicine knee experts Drs.
 Darren Johnson (SEC team physician of the year, UK Football Head Team Physician), Mary Lloyd Ireland (former Olympic and UK Football physician), and Christian Lattermann (now Chief of Sports Medicine and Director of Cartilage Repair at Harvard Medical School), and shoulder expert Dr. Scott Mair (UK Basketball).
 During his time at UK, he also had the opportunity to learn surgical and clinical skills from visiting professors such as Dr. James Andrews and Dr. Thomas Byrd.